isomerpages/mlaw-corp/_covid19/12-memorandum-of-notification.md

 <p style="margin-left: 40px"> b. such proceedings are commenced after you served the Notification for Relief,</p>
 you may submit a <b>Memorandum of Notification for Relief</b> to the court or arbitral tribunal for the purpose of obtaining a stay or dismissal of the proceedings.

 To submit a <b>Memorandum of Notification for Relief</b> to the Court, you have to file the document via eLitigation under "Other Hearing Related Request".
 If you are represented by a lawyer, you may ask your lawyer to do the filing.
-If you are unrepresented, you may file the document at the LawNet Service Bureau located at Chinatown Point or the Supreme Court.
+If you are unrepresented, you may file the document at the LawNet Service Bureau located at the Supreme Court.

 <!--
 You may find out more information on the submission of a Memorandum of Notification for Relief to the Court at the following websites: